 Cavernous sinus thrombosis is rare with ~4.5 cases per 1,000,000 per year 5.
 It is the least common dural venous sinus thrombosis, accounting for <1.5% of cases 4.

 A headache is the most common symptom (85%).
 Focal neurological signs and/or seizures may also occur 5.
 Isolated CN III palsy is thought to be an early manifestation.

 Orbital signs can include:

-- sinus compression, e.g. trauma, tumour
+- cavernous sinus compression, e.g. trauma, tumor

 - idiopathic (25%) 5

 The cavernous sinus drains the superior and inferior ophthalmic veins and superficial cortical veins anteriorly 7.
 Cavernous sinus thrombosis from a septic etiology occurs due to embolization of bacteria which trigger thrombosis that becomes trapped within the cavernous sinus.
 The subsequent reduction in venous drainage results in facial and periorbital edema, ptosis, proptosis, chemosis, painful eye movements, papilledema, retinal venous distension and loss of vision 7.

 Thrombus can propagate into the dural system as the lack of valves in the dural sinus allow flow through emissary veins into and out of the cavernous sinus 7.